 - Submit all your supporting documentation, including proof of ID and address.

-- Give your credit bureau 20-30 working days to complete and investigate your complaint with the credit provider.
+- Give your credit bureau 20 to 30 working days to complete and investigate your complaint with the credit provider.

 TransUnion gives you a free credit report once every 12 months.
 Justmoney can also help you get one for free when you register here.